Violence against doctors in China: Causes

 Media reports about the relationship between doctors and patients sometimes lack professionalism and have a strong subjective nature.
 On November 3, 2009, CCTV-2 reported about medical students from Peking University First Hospital treating Xiong Zhuowei.
 However, Xiong Zhuo died of postoperative complications, and the rescue was ineffective.
-The reporter solemnly did not go through the formal interview procedure but made false reports through unannounced visits by using pinhole cameras.
+The reporter did not go through the formal interview procedure but made false reports through unannounced visits by using pinhole cameras.
 Moreover, the reporter uses subjective attitudes such as "illegal practice" or "unlicensed practice" to criticize the hospital's behaviour, which has made people misunderstand the hospital.
 Especially in the dispute between the doctor and the patient, the reporter only quoted the patient and her lawyer's remarks from beginning to end, ignoring the hospital's facts and evidence.
 This incident has also attracted the attention of People.cn, and it has also been reprinted by media with a larger impression such as the South China Morning Post.